gitpushjoe/sharc/markdown/sprites/text.md

 `bl:position?: PositionType` - the position of the text.
 See `positionIsCenter` below.
 Defaults to `{x: 0, y: 0}`.
 Aggregate Property for `positionX` and `positionY`.

 `bl:positionIsCenter?: boolean` - If `true`, position will be the center of the text.
-If `false`, position will be the bottom-left corner of the text.
+If `false`, position will be the top-left, top-center, or top-right corner of the text (depending on `textAlign`).
 Defaults to `false`.
 Normal Property.

 `bl:font?: string` - the font family of the text.
 [Uses CSS](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/font).
 Defaults to `"sans-serif"`.
 Normal Property.